-Despite its significance, the Ennis House suffered from deferred maintenance, deterioration of the concrete blocks, the 1994 Northridge earthquake, and the record rains of winter 2005.
+Despite its significance, the Ennis House suffered from deferred maintenance, deterioration of its concrete blocks, the 1994 Northridge earthquake, and the record rains of winter 2005.

 The situation grew so dire that the National Trust for Historic Preservation placed the house on its 2005 list of America's 11 Most Endangered Historic Places.

 The Conservancy holds a detailed conservation easement that protects the Ennis House in perpetuity.
 The easement also provided for some form of public access at least 12 times a year.
-We will work with Mr. Burkle to determine exactly what for the public access will take.
+We will work with the new owner to determine exactly what type of public access for the house.

 L.A.
 Conservancy archives